andonivizcaya/Mostly-Science/README.md

 ```
 For example, trying to give a way to visualize the generalized functional derivative.
-Maybe something less abstract, or maybe completely out of this world.
+Maybe something less abstract, or maybe something completely out of this world.
 ```

 ### Installing